Inishmore Aerodrome

-Inishmore Aerodrome is located 1 NM southeast of Kilronan (Cill Rónáin), a town on the island of Inishmore (Inis Mór), one of the Aran Islands off the coast of County Galway in Ireland.
+Inishmore Aerodrome (Aeradróm Inis Mór) is located 1 NM southeast of Kilronan (Cill Rónáin), a town on the island of Inishmore (Inis Mór), one of the Aran Islands off the coast of County Galway in Ireland.
 It has one paved runway designated 14/32 which measures 490 by 18 m.

 Service to Connemara Airport is provided by Aer Arann Islands, an airline which also serves the other Aran Islands: Inisheer (Inis Oírr) and Inishmaan (Inis Meáin).

 In 2018, the airline announced its intention to cease operations at the airport, but an agreement was reached to continue the service, and the service continued to operate as of 2020.